nnirror/wax/README.md

 ## comment
 Stores text in the workspace which can be saved and loaded as part of system presets.

+## complexity
+Outputs a signal that represents the complexity of the input signal.
+Complexity is measured by counting the iterations neded to reduce the signal to a constant sequence, thereby indicating the signal's compressibility.
+Highly repetitive signals such as silence and oscillations produce lower values, whereas audio samples, noise, and systems with high feedback levels produce higher values.

 ## cross
 Imparts the spectral envelope of `modulator` onto `carrier`.